 It had to be done.
 Had to.

-Last week I was talking to my friend Alyssa (the blogger behind the fabulous blog Everyday Maven); Ramadan was about to end, and she and I were discussing food.
+Last week I was talking to a friend; Ramadan was about to end, and she and I were discussing food.
 (Because really, during Ramadan sometimes food is the only thing you can think of.)
 So, anyway, I told her Ramadan was ending in a couple days and she said I should enjoy my favorite foods for a week straight.
 (See how awesome she is?
 Truly a girl after my own heart.)
 She said if she were me, she’d be making mac and cheese.

 I had to laugh; she completely read my mind.
 Not 10 minutes earlier I had texted Mike, asking him to stop at Wegmans to pick up a box of pasta on his way home.
 I asked him for elbow noodles by name and the stars must have all been aligned because he actually knew what they were (unthinkable, really).